 - They are solids at room temperature.

 - They are extremely soluble in water: – Despite their high molecular weights, the presence of large numbers of OH groups make the monosaccharides much more water-soluble than most molecules of similar MW.

 - Glucose can dissolve in minute amounts of water to make a syrup (1 g / 1 ml H2O).

 Classification of Carbohydrates (Types of Carbohydrates)

-The simple carbohydrates include single sugars (monosaccharides) and their polymers, the oligosaccharides and polysaccharides.
+The simple carbohydrates include single sugars (monosaccharides) and polymers, oligosaccharides, and polysaccharides.

-- Simplest group of carbohydrates and often called simple sugars since cannot be further hydrolyzed.
+- Simplest group of carbohydrates and often called simple sugars since they cannot be further hydrolyzed.

-- Colourless, crystalline solid which are soluble in water and insoluble in non-polar solvent.
+- Colorless, crystalline solid which are soluble in water and insoluble in a non-polar solvent.

-- These are compound which possess a free aldehyde or ketone group.
+- These are compound which possesses a free aldehyde or ketone group.

 - The general formula is Cn(H2O)nor CnH2nOn.